 Throughout the information system-based development life cycle, ensuring the risks associated with a given strategy and effectively communicating that information to both technical and business-side stakeholders is critical.
 Security teams can use the NIST RMF for continuous monitoring, risk identification, risk assessments, and flagging potential security issues.
 NIST SP 800-37 is a guideline for applying the RMF to federal information systems.
 The RMF can also quantify and manage your organization's risks so that management understands and empowers your security leadership team.

-The CyberStrong platform is built on gold-standard frameworks to enable success for effective risk management activities and to achieve and maintain a continuous monitoring program and compliance using frameworks like the NIST Cybersecurity Framework and Risk Management Framework.
+The CyberStrong platform is built on gold-standard cybersecurity risk management frameworks to enable success for practical risk management activities and to achieve and maintain a continuous monitoring program and compliance using frameworks like the NIST Cybersecurity Framework and Risk Management Framework.
 If you have questions about the NIST RMF or any other security and risk questions, call us at 1-800-NIST CSF to request a demo.